jcp-org/jcp/README.md

 </tr>
 </table>

 This is the public project for general discussions about JCP program.
+Primarily it is used for reporting progress on milestone postings.

 * We use the <a href="https://github.com/jcp-org/jcp/issues">issue tracker</a> to record your comments and track issues.